Our small but passionate team put our mission into action.

 Community Training Attorney

 Baraka is from Arusha, Tanzania and joined Inherit Your Rights in 2016.
 He holds a Bachelor Degree of Law from Tumaini University, Makumira and has also completed his post graduate diploma at the Law School of Tanzania.
-Baraka is involved in training women's groups around Arusha and represents Inherit Your Rights on regular radio and television slots.
+Baraka is involved in brining our curriculum to women's groups and schools around Arusha, and regularly represents Inherit Your Rights on local & national radio and television.
 His passion is to assist people of all walks of life to understand their rights and advocate for justice.

 Founding Director / Chair of the Board

 Katie is a British lawyer with a background in immigration law and human rights, who pursued a career in law out of a desire to help the oppressed and victims of injustice.
-After an inspiring and humbling year working in Mumbai, India with International Justice Mission, she moved to Tanzania, where she co-founded Inherit Your Rights, a small but determined NGO working to represent, empower & educate women and children on their legal & human rights.
-She hopes that Inherit Your Rights will be an effective vehicle for bringing justice to the women of Tanzania and beyond.
+After an inspiring year working in Mumbai, India with International Justice Mission, she moved to Tanzania, where she co-founded Inherit Your Rights, a small but determined NGO working to represent, empower & educate women and children on their legal & human rights.

 Jana Hardy is from Spokane, Washington, and graduated from Stanford Law School in 2011.
 Her background is in public policy and human rights law.
 Jana met Katie while both were working with the International Justice Mission in Mumbai, India, but their paths crossed again in Tanzania in 2010, where they swiftly came together as partners.
 Driven to tackle the plight of widows here in Tanzania and in the greater developing world, they founded Inherit Your Rights in January 2011.